100 Florida Trails®

 Nature Coast State Trail Nature Coast State Trail - The trail is built along an abandoned Atlantic Coastline Railroad rail bed.
 Starting just west of Cross City, it runs east to Trenton, with a spur Fanning Springs and Chiefland - 32 miles total.
 A scenic highlight is the Historic Suwannee River Railroad Bridge.

-View the trail, map, and 55+ photos
+View trail, map, and 55+ photos

-View trails, map and 45+ photos
+View trail, map and 50+ photos

 Paynes Prairie State Preserve Paynes Prairie Preserve State Park - a Florida eco-biking destination.
 The park is located just north of Micanopy, FL and south of Gainesville, FL.
 Park roads are open to biking.
 There are also five sandy trails, totaling about 20 miles.
 For paved trail riding, the Gainesville-Hawthorne State Trail goes through the north section of the park.